 - A marketing manager can use generative AI to draft various versions of campaign messaging.

 As the technology evolves and matures, these kinds of generative AI can be increasingly integrated into enterprise workflows to automate tasks and directly perform specific actions (for example, automatically sending summary notes at the end of meetings).
 We already see tools emerging in this area.

 How generative AI differs from other kinds of AI

-The underlying technology that enables generative AI to work is a class of artificial neural networks called foundation models.
-Artificial neural networks are inspired by the billions of neurons that are connected in the human brain.
-They are trained using deep learning, a term that alludes to the many (deep) layers within neural networks.
+The underlying model that enables generative AI to work is called a foundation model.
+Transformers are key components of foundation models—GPT actually stands for generative pre-trained transformer.
+A transformer is a type of artificial neural network that is trained using deep learning, a term that alludes to the many (deep) layers within neural networks.
 Deep learning has powered many of the recent advances in AI.

 However, some characteristics set foundation models apart from previous generations of deep learning models.
 To start, they can be trained on extremely large and varied sets of unstructured data.
 For example, a type of foundation model called a large language model can be trained on vast amounts of text that is publicly available on the internet and covers many different topics.
 While other deep learning models can operate on sizable amounts of unstructured data, they are usually trained on a more specific data set.
 For example, a model might be trained on a specific set of images to enable it to recognize certain objects in photographs.

 In fact, other deep learning models often can perform only one such task.
 They can, for example, either classify objects in a photo or perform another function such as making a prediction.
 In contrast, one foundation model can perform both of these functions and generate content as well.
 Foundation models amass these capabilities by learning patterns and relationships from the broad training data they ingest, which, for example, enables them to predict the next word in a sentence.
 That’s how ChatGPT can answer questions about varied topics and how DALL·E 2 and Stable Diffusion can produce images based on a description.